M

 We strongly advise all trekkers to purchase comprehensive travel insurance before joining the Everest and Sherpa Homeland Trek.
 This should include coverage for high-altitude trekking, emergency evacuation, trip cancellations, and force majeure situations to safeguard your investment and peace of mind.

-After meeting your trekking team and having a brief rest, you begin your trek toward Phakding.
-The trail first passes through Chauri Kharka, a charming village with terraced fields, before following the banks of the Dudh Koshi River.
-Along the way, you’ll cross suspension bridges and pass prayer wheels while enjoying your first glimpse of Khumbila, a sacred mountain of the Sherpa people.
-The day ends in Phakding, a peaceful village nestled in the Dudh Koshi Valley, where you’ll stay overnight in a cozy guesthouse.
+After meeting your trekking team and taking a short rest, you begin your trek toward Phakding, your first stop on the trail.
+The path leads through Chauri Kharka, a charming village with verdant terraced fields, and follows the scenic banks of the Dudh Koshi River.
+Along the way, cross suspension bridges, spin prayer wheels, and admire Khumbila, a sacred Sherpa mountain, peeking through the valley.

 Max.
 Elevation